 Be prepared for power outages

-With threats of power outages this Winter in Ireland it is timely to remind all businesses to have a plan B. Back in the 1990s as an IT technician I used to ferry a set of backup tapes to the local bank and swap a set into the vault for a new set – just in case the business I worked in burned down.
-Fast forward to 2022 and I am sure there are many businesses now asking their IT depts to shake the dust off their business continuity plans to see what they say.
+With threats of power outages this in Ireland due to changing climate it is timely to remind all businesses to have a “Plan B” for your Business Continuity.
+Back in the 1990s as an IT technician I used to ferry a set of backup tapes to the local bank and swap a set into the vault for a new set – just in case the business I worked in burned down.
+Fast forward to 2025 and I am sure there are many businesses now asking their IT depts to shake the dust off their business continuity plans to see what they say.

 • Plan – Have a written down business continuity plan that outlines key contacts, procedures and even templates to keep your business going.
 Make sure people are familiar and know what to if the power goes off.